-It is the authors's responsibility to ensure that a patient's anonymity is protected, to verify that any experimental investigation with human subjects reported in the manuscript was performed with informed consent and follows all the guidelines for experimental investigation with human subjects required by the institution(s) with which all the authors are affiliated and/or ethical committee processing.
-Authors are asked to comply with the general guidelines for integrity protection, as listed by the health ministries in the EU, the EU commission and US department of health. (example: https://www.hhs.gov/hipaa/forprofessionals/special-topics/research/index.html).
-Authors should mask patient's eyes and always remove patient names from figures as well as genital organs as possible.
+It is the authors’ responsibility to ensure that a patient's anonymity is protected, to verify that any experimental investigation with human subjects reported in the manuscript was performed with informed consent, and follows all the guidelines for experimental investigation with human subjects required by the institution(s) with which all the authors are affiliated and/or ethical committee processing.
+Authors are asked to comply with the general guidelines for integrity protection, as listed by the health ministries in the EU, the EU commission, and US Department Of Health (see, for example, https://www.hhs.gov/hipaa/for-professionals/special-topics/research/index.html).
+Authors should mask patient's eyes and always remove patient names from figures as well as genital organs as far as possible.

 Protection of Human Subjects & Animals in Research

 For original articles in the Journal that report research involving animals, the corresponding author must confirm that all experiments were performed in accordance with relevant guidelines and regulations (i.e. IACUC guidelines and federal regulations, or EU guidelines for animal research).
-One recommended documenting animals studies, might be the ARRIVE reporting guidelines (PLoS Bio 8(6), e1000412,2010).
-We encourage to follow the RRR principles of animal studies in medicine: https://www.feam.eu/wp-content/uploads/FEAM-Forum_Round-table-animals_Report_Final.pdf)
+One recommended document for animal studies is the ARRIVE reporting guidelines (PLoS Bio.
+2010; 8(6), https://doi.org/10.1371/journal.pbio.1000412).
+We encourage authors to follow the RRR principles of animal studies in medicine (https://www.feam.eu/wp-content/uploads/FEAM-Forum_Round-table-animals_Report_Final.pdf).

 Patients have a right to privacy that should not be infringed without informed consent.
 Identifying information, including patients' names, initials, or hospital numbers, should not be published in written descriptions, photographs, and pedigrees unless the information is essential for scientific purposes and the patient (or parent or guardian) gives written informed consent for publication.
 Informed consent for this purpose requires that a patient who is identifiable be shown the manuscript to be published.
 Authors should identify Individuals who provide writing assistance and disclose the funding source for this assistance.